kailermai/tp/docs/DeveloperGuide.md

 7. **Business Requirements**
    * The application does not cover communicating with contacts and submission/grading of assignments.
 8. **Extensibility Requirements**
-    * The application should be designed in a modular way to allow for easy addition of new features (i.e. commands, tasks) in the future.
+    * The application should be designed in a modular way to allow for easy addition of new features (i.e. commands, scores) in the future.
 9. **Maintainability Requirements**
     * The codebase should be well-documented and follow standard coding conventions to facilitate future maintenance and updates.